The quest for the GRAph Level autoEncoder (GRALE)

 \paragraph{Graph Matching.} Finally, we propose to use GRALE to match arbitrary graphs $G_1$ and $G_2$.
 To this end, we compute the node embeddings of both $G_1$ and $G_2$ and plug them into the matcher

 where we enforce that $\T(G_1,G_2) \in \sigma_N$ by replacing the Sinkhorn algorithm with the Hungarian algorithm \cite{edmonds1972theoretical} inside the matcher.
 Then, we use this (potentially suboptimal) matching to compute an upper bound of the edit distance.
 In Table \ref{tab:edit}, we compare this approach to more classical methods as implemented in Pygmtools \cite{wang2024pygmtools}.
 Pygmtools is fully GPU compatible, which enables a fair comparison with the proposed approach in terms of time complexity.
 The matcher operates out of distribution since it is trained to match input/output graphs that are expected to be similar $G_1 \approx G_2$ at convergence and here we sample random pairs of graphs.
-Despite this, our model outperforms the classical solvers as it returns better upper bounds of the edit distance and is typically orders of magnitude faster.\looseness=-1
+To mitigate this, we fine-tune the matcher on random pairs of graphs from the training set.
+As shown in Table \ref{tab:edit}, the proposed approach yields better upper bounds of the edit distance than classical solvers while being orders of magnitude faster.\looseness=-1